FAQ School of Pharmacy

 Do you offer any courses that would help me improve my GPA?

-We offer Post-Baccalaureate program to help strengthen your application if you have completed a bachelor’s degree.
+We offer the Health Sciences Post-Baccalaureate program to help strengthen your application if you have completed a bachelor’s degree.

 Where are clinical rotations done?

 Introductory and Advanced Clinical Pharmacy for the Accelerated pathway are available within a 250 mile radius of the Erie campus.
-Students have the opportunity to fulfill their experiential education requirements at major cities like Pittsburgh, Buffalo, Cleveland, and Detroit in addition to sites anywhere in between.
+Students have the opportunity to fulfill their experiential education requirements at major cities like Pittsburgh, Harrisburg, Buffalo, Cleveland, and Detroit in addition to sites in other communities.
 Florida students have the opportunity to pursue their experiential rotations anywhere within the state of Florida.
 Distance Education students have the ability to complete their rotations wherever they reside.

 What is the classroom environment like in the distance education pathway?